Why is my cyclamen drooping? 5 reasons this happens - and how to perk it up in time for Christmas, according to experts

 Although it can be grown outside, cyclamen is also considered one of the best Christmas houseplants for the festive season.
 Offering winter flowers that are almost guaranteed to bloom on Christmas day, cyclamen can serve as the centrepiece for your Christmas tablescape or add some colour to your windowsills to counteract the winter gloom.

-But while cyclamen is relatively easy to care for, it does need some TLC to truly thrive indoors.
+But while it's relatively easy to learn how to grow cyclamen indoors, it does need some TLC to truly thrive.
 It needs the right amount of light, water, and fertiliser, and it’s a good idea to understand its growing cycle to understand why your cyclamen may be drooping.
 Then, you can focus on fixing these problems before it’s too late.

 1. It’s been overwatered